splunk/observability-workshop/content/en/s4r/10-wrap-up/1-what-have-we-seen.md

 ![tag and waterfall](../images/tag-spotligth-waterfall.png)

-* We used the *Related content* feature to follow the link between our *Trace*  directly to the *Log's* related to our *Trace* used filters to drill down to the exact cause of our issue.
+* We used the *Related content* feature to follow the link between our *Trace* directly to the *Logs* related to our *Trace* and used filters to drill down to the exact cause of our issue.

 ![logs](../images/log.png)

 * We then looked at Synthetics, which can simulate web and mobile traffic and we used the available  Synthetic Test, first to confirm our finding from RUM/AMm and Log observer, then we created a *Detector* so we would be alerted if when the run time of a test exceeded our SLA.

-* As the last exercise we create a health dashboard with the intention to keep that running for our Developers  and SRE on a TV screen:
+* In the final exercise, we created a health dashboard to keep that running for our Developers and SREs on a TV screen:

 ![synth and TV](../images/synth-tv.png)